|Oracle® Database Utilities

 NOLOGGING parameter set

-Segments to be loaded cannot have any active transactions pending.
+Segments to be loaded do not have any active transactions pending.

 To check for this condition, use the Oracle Enterprise Manager command